Second-Order Embedded Julia Set

 Now we arrive at the second-order embedded Julia set.
 Significant color contrast makes it stand out in the dwell view on the left.

-Unlike the "echo" embedded Julia sets above, this time there are lots of new period domains.
+Unlike the "echo" embedded Julia sets above, this time there are lots of new atom-domains.
 These show the locations and periods of the nucleus and paramecia.
 As we proceed further the dominant period will be 2123, the period of the influencing island of this second-order embedded Julia set.
-This period shows up as blue in the right-hand image.
+This period shows up as gray in the right-hand image.

 Another 4-fold "echo" of the original embedded Julia set.
 Here there is no contrast in either view.
-The period-domain image is the solid blue of period 2123.
+The atom-domain image is the dull gray of period 2123.

 This is the 4-fold symmetric nucleus of the second-order embedded Julia set.
-This time the dwell values jump significantly (seen by the contrasting colors in the left image) but there is no strong local tuning (evident from the solid blue of the right image).
+This time the dwell values jump significantly (seen by the contrasting colors in the left image) but there is no strong local tuning (evident from the image on the right having just one color).

 Now we arrive at the period-2123 island at the center of the second-order embedded Julia set.